Issuing refunds

 }

 You can use refund.pending to trigger a notification to customers, informing them that their refund is being processed.
-Make sure you also update the status of the refund on their order details page.
+Ensure you also update the refund status on their order details page.

 Pending information refunds